GabSauter/GabSauter/README.md

 # 👋 Hi!

-#### 🎯 *Open to Android Development Opportunities*
+#### 🎯 *Mobile Developer*
-I'm an Android development enthusiast passionate about building modern, performant, and intuitive mobile apps.
-Currently diving deep into Kotlin Multiplatform (KMP) and Jetpack Compose to create seamless cross-platform experiences.
+I'm a Mobile development enthusiast passionate about building modern, performant, and intuitive mobile apps.

 🎓 I hold a **Bachelor’s degree in Computer Science** from the [Federal Technological University of Paraná (UTFPR)](http://www.utfpr.edu.br/campus/pontagrossa).